2i2c-org/infrastructure/docs/sre-guide/common-problems-solutions.md

 ```

 This will trigger the deployer to behave as if it is running in a CI environment.
-Principally, this means that executing `generate-helm-upgrade-jobs` will write
+Principally, this means that executing `generate helm-upgrade-jobs` will write
 two files to your local environment.
 The first file is called `pr-number.txt`
 and can be ignored (it is used by the workflow that posts the deployment plan
 as a comment and therefore requires the PR number).
 The second file we set the